Faster wireless charging on the iPhone X and 8 is here

 Apple is also planning on releasing its own wireless charging mat, AirPower, that's designed to charge multiple Apple products at once.
 It isn't clear if AirPower would use the faster charging speeds.

-To push those charging speeds even faster, the iPhone X, 8 and 8 Plus will charge even faster with a USB-C to Lightning cable setup.
+To push those charging speeds, the iPhone X, 8 and 8 Plus will charge even faster with a USB-C to Lightning cable setup.
 The configuration requires buying a handful of accessories, but it can reach top charging speeds if you don't mind the wires.
 If you want to stay wireless, you're stuck at 7.5w for now.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.